svm-zhang/mhcflow/README.md

 ## Extend to Class II typing

-Empowered by `pyhlatyper`, I naively try to type Class II alleles.
-The same process should work.
-All I need to are Class II reference, kmer (tag) sequences, Class II BED file, and Class II supertype frequency data.
-I provide them within the
-`reference` folder under `class2`.
+The original `polysolver` algorithm has been well-known for genotyping Class I alleles.
+However, in theory it should also be able to apply to the Class II case, with certain modification as well as a set of Class II references.

-CLI is the same as typing Class I alleles.
-You only need to swap in the new reference files.
+To type the Class II alleles, you only need to swap in the new reference data, and the CLI is the same as we have shown for the Class I case.

 I have done some preliminary benchmark on Class II typing using some samples from 1000 genome project.
 The result is suprisingly not too shady and can be found [here](https://github.com/svm-zhang/hla_benchmark).

+You can also find all Class II-related reference data within the `reference` folder in this repo.

 ## Scenario: detecting LOH from paired tumor and normal samples